I am have press credentials stateside for the meeting of the Anglican Consultative Council now underway in Jamaica.

 Question on the Episcopal Litigation underway - are you powerless to exercise any authority to stop this?
 Millions of dollars on litigation and hurting the church - what do you think of these laity - there's got to be something.

-Cameron is going over the three moratoria - consecration, blessings, and borders.
+three moratoria - consecration, blessings, and borders.
 Cameron seems to agree that it would be better to do this outside the courts.
 Shouldn't seek to recover property and then something about the parishes.
 Cameron said that the two sides couldn't agree on what's going on.

 Pastoral Visitors as Honest Brokers.